hereya/hereya-cli/README.md

 ## `hereya init PROJECT`

-initialize hereya in a project directory
+initializes hereya in a project directory

 ```
 USAGE